Marc Bolan: Personal life

-Bolan and Gloria Jones were in a committed romantic relationship from 1973 until he died in September 1977.
+Bolan and Gloria Jones were in a committed romantic relationship from 1973 until his death in September 1977.

-The couple had a son together in September 1975 and the three of them lived together as a nuclear family for nearly two years until Bolan's death.
+The couple had a son together in September 1975 and the three of them lived together for nearly two years until Bolan's death.
 At the end of June 1976, June Bolan sued for divorce on the grounds of adultery, citing Gloria Jones as the third party.
-At the court hearing on 5 October 1976, Deputy Judge Donald Ellison declared: "I am satisfied that the husband committed adultery with the co-respondent, and that the wife finds it intolerable to live with him", and granted a decree nisi.
-Twelve months after that date, it was to become a decree absolute thus severing the Bolans' matrimonial ties.
-"The facts are that she initially left me, and we just grew apart," Bolan explained after the ruling.
+At the court hearing on 5 October 1976, Deputy Judge Donald Ellison declared: "I am satisfied that the husband committed adultery with the co-respondent, and that the wife finds it intolerable to live with him" and granted a decree nisi.
+Twelve months after that date, it was to become a decree absolute, thus severing the Bolans' matrimonial ties.
+"The facts are that she initially left me, and we just grew apart", Bolan explained after the ruling.
 "There were no great scenes, no smashing things up.
 It just suddenly happened one day.
 We weren't a couple anymore."
 He also used the opportunity to shed a little light on his sexuality.
-"Anyway, I'm gay," he only half-jested.
+"Anyway, I'm gay", he only half-jested.
 "I can't say I was a latent homosexual – I was an early one.
 But sex was never a great problem.
-I'm a great screwer".
+I'm a great screwer."
 Asked about the institution of marriage, he replied: "Gloria doesn't want to get married and neither do I. If I ever marry anyone again, I'll put in a clause that when it ends you're on your own – and that means financially, too."
+During an interview in 1975, Bolan was also asked about his sexuality, and said that he was bisexual.